Toxic Baby Food Autism Lawsuit

 Class Action Lawsuits Over Heavy Metal in Baby Food

 However, class action lawsuits may not offer the same level of compensation that individual lawsuits may provide.
-Class action lawsuits also do not take into account the unique differences in each case and how that can affect the needs of a plaintiff in terms of compensation for their damages.
+Class action lawsuits also do not take into account the unique differences in each case and how that can affect a plaintiff’s needs in terms of compensation for their damages.

 Toxic Baby Food Autism Lawsuit Updates